Steps to Eradicate a Bed Bug Infestation

 It may not be a pleasant thought, but everyone is at risk of a bed bug infestation.
 When traveling, the luggage you sit down in your four-star hotel room could gain a few unwanted hitchhikers.
 Likewise, the bag you check at the airport could pick up a few bed bugs on the way home.
 But no matter how they got there, you want to send those bed bugs packing and back to where they came from.

-If you suffer from a bed bug infestation, you need to act fast.
+If you suffer from a bed bug infestation, you must act fast.
 These insects may be tiny, but they are big-time breeders.
 These bloodsuckers could overrun your home if you fail to act fast, leaving you at their mercy.
-With that in mind, here is your 10 step bed bug eradication plan to start.
+With that in mind, here is your 10-step bed bug eradication plan to start.

 Steps To Eradicate Bed Bugs